yeoldegrove/osism.github.io/docs/release-notes/osism-7.md

   * When upgrading the Nova and Octavia API services, there is a short downtime of the APIs.
     This downtime is usually less than 1 minute.

+## 7.0.3 (20240503)

+**Release date: 3.
+May 2024**

+* The Ceph service images have not been rebuilt.
+No upgrade of Ceph is required.

+* The OpenStack service images have not been rebuilt.
+No upgrade of OpenStack is required.

 * During the preparation of the upgrades of the regions of the PCO a bug ([osism/issues#973](https://github.com/osism/issues/issues/973)) has been noticed which leads to a delay of up to 2 minutes between the necessary container stops and starts.